Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 ## Browser Window Options

-"window_browser \_filters": Auto-fills the search bar of the browser with the given text.
+"window\_browser \_filters": Auto-fills the search bar of the browser with the given text.
 Can be used for filters such as current deck (`deck:current`) or cards due for review (`is:due`)

 The syntax for this is: `"(filter name): (shortcut)"`, though one may need to escape quotes with `\` e.g. `"deck: Something something"` becomes `\"deck: Something something\"`

+Sub-objects within `_filters`:

+"\_concat": Instead of replacing text in the search bar, adds the text to the end of the search bar

+"\_orConcat": Adds the "or" + the text to the end of the search bar ("or" acts like logical or for searches)

 "window_browser add card": Adds a new card (goes to the add window)

 "window_browser add tag": Adds a tag to the selected card